 - 3 Muskateers Bars

 - Lays classic potato chips

 The Canadian Celiac Foundation provides a full list of gluten-free candy to help all trick or treat safely.

 A food allergy is when your immune system mistakes something in a particular food (most often the protein) as harmful.
 Your body responds to the food (an allergen) by having an allergic reaction.
 Even a small amount of an allergen can cause a serious allergic reaction.

 There is currently no cure for food allergies, so avoiding the allergenic food is needed to prevent a reaction from happening!

 People may be allergic to one food or have multiple food allergies, and they may not be allergic to common foods like peanuts.
 When it comes to Halloween and candies, it’s important that if your child is trick-or-treating without you and has food allergies, they do not eat any of the candies before they get home.

-If you want to do your part in helping everyone stay safe, Food Allergy Canada has some great tips that include:
+If you want to do your part in helping everyone trick or treat safely, Food Allergy Canada has some great tips that include: